 - The blade does not work in reverse gear

 - The highest setting of 2.
 75” from the ground is not high enough.
-Causes scalping of lawns which have taller grass
+Causes scalping of lawns that have taller grass

 - Cheap looking throttle label